khalid-naami/khalid-naami.github.io/blog/2026-06-05-fattah-hypersonic-strikes-israel-command-hit.md

 ---

-*To analyze the impact of hypersonic weapons development, Gulf energy chokepoints, and regional war risks on options pricing, volatility surfaces, and commodity futures, consult the quantitative metrics at [Dashboard Options](https://dashboardoptions.com/).
-To hedge against systemic geopolitical inflation and currency degradation, explore physical asset protection with [Augusta Precious Metals](https://eurodongold.com).*
+*To analyze the impact of hypersonic weapons development, Gulf energy chokepoints, and regional war risks on options pricing, volatility surfaces, and commodity futures, consult the quantitative metrics at [Dashboard Options](https://dashboardoptions.com/).*